Administrator (also known as Admin)

 Teams allow you to filter search results by “teams” or customize groups that may exist in your organization.
 This could be a location, function (sales), campaign, supervisor, etc.

-The written log of a call including speaker identification and what was said.
+The written log of an interaction including speaker identification and what was said.
 The only exception is redacted instances (to hide private information like credit card numbers).

 User Group (for admins)